 Consider yourself lucky if you own a new KitchenAid stand mixer (or a refurbished model).
-I used to think they just took up a massive amount of space on the kitchen counter and a hand mixer could do the job just as well.
+I used to think this giant kitchen tool just took up a massive amount of space on the kitchen counter and a hand mixer or food processor could do the job just as well.
 Then, I got one and I was completely amazed.
-These things go way beyond just mixing up a batch of chocolate chip cookies.
+There are so many stand mixer recipes that go way beyond just mixing up a batch of chocolate chip cookies.
 You won't believe the amount of things to make with KitchenAid mixer.

-Using your KitchenAid mixer will make your favorite recipes so much easier.
+Using your stand mixer will make your favorite recipes so much easier.
 Here are just a few ideas to get you started using your new stand mixer.
-But don't stop with our suggestions - now that you have one, play around with some creative ways to make your favorite foods!
+But don't stop with our suggestions - now that you have one, play around with some creative ways to make your favorite foods and find some new stand mixer recipes!
 Just make sure you drop us a line in the comments and let us know how you're using your stand mixer.
 We want in!

 1. Easily shred chicken breasts.

-This one really blew my mind the first time I read about it.
+This way to use a stand mixer for my weeknight standby recipe really blew my mind the first time I read about it.
 I've spent my entire chef's career hand-shredding chicken - why wasn't I using the KitchenAid with the paddle attachment?
 All you need to do is flip the switch and the mixer does all the work for you - how easy is that?